 If the Program Office requests clarification, the status returns to evaluation.
 Ordering Contracting Officers view the Program Office comments in the Approval History tab and must submit the award selection again.

 AWARD APPROVED: When the Ordering Contracting Officers submit their award choice, the status changes to Award Approved.
-An Award Approved task order can have Program Officer approval.
+An Award Approved task order can also have Program Officer approval.

 Users should be aware that the information available on this website may not reflect the official positions of the government.
 Views and opinions expressed by agents of Apex Logic, Inc. are those of the employees and do not necessarily reflect the view of the government or any of its officials.
 Guidelines and requirements provided by the government in the form of solicitations, amendments, modifications, or any other communications supersede any information provided by Apex Logic, Inc. If you have questions about this disclaimer pleasecontact us.